Suyog007/sui-contract-upgrade/README.md

     sui client upgrade --upgrade-capability UPGRADE_CAP_ID
     ```

-7. Update the `Move.toml` file to reference the new package ID:
+7. You will get a new package ID from the 6th steps.
+Update the `Move.toml` file to reference the new package ID:

     ```toml
     [Packages]